 A Tale of Two Investors: Estimating Optimism and Overconfidence

-We estimate investors' sentiment from option and stock prices by anchoring objective beliefs to a neoclassical pricing kernel.
-Our estimates of sentiment correlate well with other sentiment measures such as the Baker--Wurgler index, the Yale/Shiller crash confidence index and the Duke/CFO survey responses, and yet contain additional information.
+We estimate investors’ sentiment from option and stock prices by anchoring objective beliefs to a neoclassical pricing kernel.
+Our estimates of sentiment correlate well with other sentiment measures such as the Baker–Wurgler index, the Yale/Shiller crash confidence index and the Duke/CFO survey responses, and yet contain additional information.
 Our analysis points out three significant issues related to overconfidence.
-First, the Baker--Wurgler index strongly reflects excessive optimism but not overconfidence.
-Second, the dynamics of optimism and overconfidence generate a perceived negative risk-return relationship, while objectively the relationship is positive.
-Third, overconfidence drives the pricing kernel puzzle.
+First, the Baker–Wurgler index strongly reflects excessive optimism but not overconfidence.
+Second, overconfidence drives the pricing kernel puzzle.
+Third, the dynamics of optimism and overconfidence generate a perceived negative risk-return relationship, while objectively the relationship is positive.
+Optimism and overconfidence about market returns co-move together, inflating asset prices in good times and exacerbating market crashes in bad times.

 Keywords: Sentiment, Pricing Kernel, Optimism, Overconfidence

 Suggested Citation: Suggested Citation